Out of Body Experiences and the Angular Gyrus of the Brain.

 Other researchers have offered the explanation that OBEs can happen when brain cells die from lack of oxygen, or when the brain releases pain-reducing chemicals called endorphins.

-Now that out of body experiences are entering the domain of real science, a simple question emerges.
-Will it be possible to develop technology your procedures that will induce out of body experiences on demand?
+Now that out-of-body experiences are entering the domain of real science, a simple question emerges.
+Will it be possible to develop technology your procedures that will induce out-of-body experiences on demand?
 The answer is yes.
 Magnetic Brain Stimulation, directed towards the angular gyrus, the temporal lobes, or the hippocampus may have a chance of making this experience available to all.
-Not all people would be equally prone to the experience, even with correctly targeted stimulation.
-Out of body experiences have been elicited by these means in the past, and even though there were not designed specifically for that purpose.
-Click HERE to obtain this technology for yourself.
+Not all people are equally prone to the experience, even with correctly targeted stimulation.
+Out-of-body experiences have been elicited by these means in the past, even though they were not designed specifically for that purpose.

 The spiritual adage “You are not your body ” is easy for anyone who is ever been out of their body to understand, and this understanding has been of great help to many people who are developing spiritually.